-Hostels – If you are a solo traveller, backpacker, or on a tight budget then choose to stay in a hostel.
+If you are a solo traveller, backpacker, or on a tight budget then choose to stay in a hostel.
 You can get a bed in a dorm (cheapest option) or a private room.
 Not only is it the most affordable option for accommodations, but many hostels also offer discounts on day tours.
 Plus, it’s a great way to meet other travellers.

-All Irish cities have their own local busses, but when it comes to travelling across the country, you will often have two choices; train or bus.
+All Irish cities have their own local busses, but when travelling across the country, you will often have two choices; train or bus.
 Most tourists choose the train assuming that it’s the better choice.
 However, while it may be a little more comfortable, it’s often slower and more expensive.

-Renting a Car in Ireland
+Renting a car in Ireland

 To start with, Ireland drives on the left side of the road, which can be incredibly confusing for those of us used to driving on the right.
 Secondly, most Irish cars are standard rather than automatic.
-It is possible to rent an automatic car, however they are significantly more expensive and do need to be arranged ahead of time as some car rentals only have a couple of automatic options on hand.
+It is possible to rent an automatic car.
+However, they are significantly more expensive and do need to be arranged ahead of time, as some car rentals only have a couple of automatic options on hand.

 If you have experience driving on the left side of the road, and plan on getting more off the beaten path, then renting a car is a great choice.
 However, if you aren’t sure and this is your first visit to Ireland, you can easily get around the main cities and see the big attractions using public transit and group tours.
 It’s much more relaxing and allows you to enjoy the scenery.

 It’s also worth mentioning that not all credit card car rental insurance covers vehicles in Ireland, so you should check your policy details before you depart.

-Personally, I love Ireland’s day trips as they not only take away the hassle of driving on your own, but the guides are full of historic facts and Irish folklore that adds extra interest.
+Personally, I love Ireland’s day trips as they not only take away the hassle of driving on your own, but the guides are full of historical facts and Irish folklore that adds extra interest.
 Plus, they are usually smaller groups and are generally quite affordable.
-Most day tours are around or under $50 per person, though the longer ones (such as a 14-hour day trip to Northern Ireland’s Giant’s Causeway, Carrick-a-Rede Rope Bridge, and Belfast from Dublin), will be closer to $80 per person.
+Most day tours are around or under $60 per person, though the longer ones (such as a 14-hour day trip to Northern Ireland’s Giant’s Causeway, Carrick-a-Rede Rope Bridge, and Belfast from Dublin) will be closer to $80 per person.

-Food and Drink
+Food and drink

 Food isn’t exactly cheap in Ireland, but it’s reasonably priced.
-What can bring up the costs is alcohol consumption so use the following numbers as a rough budget for your daily meals.
+What can bring up the costs is alcohol consumption, so use the following numbers as a rough budget for your daily meals.

 - Breakfast: $10